Kyrobi/Cynagen/Wiki_Files/OtherInformation.md

 That is on purpose.
 This is to prevent people from generating mass amounts of chunks in the nether, be lazy and build gold farms there, make travel too easy, and few other stuff.

-Don't bother debating to Kyrobi about it, you'll instantly be ignored.
+Don't bother debating to a staff or an administrator about it, you'll be ignored.
 The nether roof will stay off limits.